Queen Anne Avenue — Modern Kitchen Renovation in London

 Kitchen Renovation London — Design and Material Palette

 The new kitchen layout was redefined around light, balance, and texture.
-Removing an old chimney breast created more functional cabinetry space and allowed for the inclusion of bespoke banquette seating — transforming the dining area into a space-efficient, social hub.
+Minimising the intrusion of an old chimney breast created more functional cabinetry space.

-The material palette layers dark green cabinetry, exposed brickwork, and herringbone vinyl flooring to create warmth and rhythm.
-Durable, sustainable materials ensure longevity without compromising beauty.
+The material palette layers dark blue cabinetry, exposed brickwork, copper accents and herringbone flooring to create warmth and rhythm.
+Durable, sustainable materials ensure longevity without compromising on natural beauty.

 Material Selection